 There’s no better teacher than experience, so if they have worked on a similar project before, they may be better prepared to deal with some of the particular challenges of your industry, anticipate the issues that may arise and know where to focus to provide the best results

-What to Look For in a React Developer: Technical Skills Inventory
+Technical Skills to Look For in React Developers

 Having the right culture fit and background is incredibly important, but at the end of the day, a developer’s job is writing code, so they must also have the right skillset.

 Let’s check some of the key technical skills to look for when assessing a React developer’s capabilities.